cwinpy/cwinpy/docs/pe/roq/roq.rst

     1. When generating the reduced order model, a training set of ``ntraining`` models is produced.
 If this number is large and the data set is long, this can potentially run into computer memory constraints, due to the full matrix of training models needing to be stored in memory.
-To avoid this, the ``bbmaxlength`` keyword of the :class:`~cwinpy.data.HeterodynedData` can be passed to ensure that the data is broken up into smaller chunks on which the model can be individually trained.
+To avoid this, the ``bbmaxlength`` keyword of the :class:`~cwinpy.data.HeterodynedData` class can be passed to ensure that the data is broken up into smaller chunks on which the model can be individually trained.
 This would be achieved through the ``data_kwargs`` keyword of :func:`cwinpy.pe.pe`, e.g., using

     .. code-block:: python